 1. ACHILLES’ HEEL OF MANY ORGANIZATIONS – دُکھتی رگ

 Most organizations fail because of quality of service.
 The quality of service separates good from bad, ordinary from extraordinary.
 Please don’t compromise on your service quality.
-It will make you slip, trip and ultimately rip apart.
+It will make you slip, trip and ultimately lose your grip.

 2. DON’T BITE THE HAND THAT FEEDS YOU